-At this stage, we will generally inform parents or carers unless there are compelling reasons not to, for example, if informing a parent or carer is likely to put a child at additional risk.
-(KCSIE 2021).
-If the victim does not give consent to share information, staff may still lawfully share it.
-The basic safeguarding principle is: if a child is at risk of harm, is in immediate danger, or has been harmed, a referral should be made to local authority children's social care and the police if a crime has been committed.
-Ultimately, the designated safeguarding lead (or a deputy) will have to balance the victim's wishes against their duty to protect the victim and other children.
+If the victim does not give consent to share information, staff may still lawfully share itUltimately, the designated safeguarding lead (or a deputy) will have to balance the victim's wishes against their duty to protect the victim and other children.
 At Super Camps we do not accept or tolerate sexual violence and sexual harassment and we have clear systems on how to respond and report abuse below.